towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 One of Oak's Aides has been added to the Viridian Pokemon Center.
 Talk to him to toggle this feature.
 This randomizes the teams of regular no-name trainers that do not have roster customization.

+**Wild Pokemon Randomization**
+The girl in Oak's lab toggles a built-in randomizer for wild pokemon on and off.
+It shuffles all pokemon that can be gained through walking, surfing, fishing, or from the game corner.
+Scripted events are unaffected (gifts, in-game trades, static encounters, etc).
+The game's five legendary pokemon are also excluded from randomization.
+A saved seed value is used, so the shuffled order is always preserved between play sessions.
+This lets the AREA feature of the pokedex automatically adjust for the new pokemon locations.
+And a new random seed is generated upon each new game.
+Shuffling is done based on three pokemon lists based on base-stat-total; A, B, and C tiers.
+Pokemon are only shuffled within their own tier list in order to maintain some modicum of balance.

 **New Game Plus**
 Still somewhat experimental.
 Activated under these conditions: